Pocket-Sized-Universe/server/Docker/Readme.md

 It is also possible to set those values in the configuration.json files themselves.
 Without a valid Discord bot you will not be able to register accounts without fumbling around in the PostgreSQL database.

-## 3. Run Mare Server
+## 3. Run Pocket Sized Universe Server
-The run folder contains two major Mare configurations which is `standalone` and `sharded`.
+The run folder contains two major Pocket Sized Universe configurations which is `standalone` and `sharded`.
 Both configurations default to port `6000` for the main server connection and `6200` for the files downloads.
 Sharded configuration additionally uses `6201` for downloads.
 No HTTPS.
 All `appsettings.json` configurations provided are extensive at the point of writing, note the differences between the shard configurations and the main servers respectively.
 They can be used as examples if you want to spin up your own servers otherwise.